Models of Contaminant Migration:

 Solution:

 • .. follows a multicomponent Langmuir isotherm (eq.
-10) with the the components competing for adsorption sites being Na, Mg and possibly some poorly adsorbing background components
+10).
+The components j principally competing for adsorption sites are Na, Mg and possibly some poorly adsorbing background components

 • (eq.
 12)